DrPaulBrewer/stepify-plotly/README.md

 ##Safe for regular line plots too

-If `trace.step` is falsy, it is deleted and the plot data is unaltered.
-If `trace.step` is absent, trace is passed unaltered.
+If `trace.steps` is falsy, it is deleted and the plot data is unaltered.
+If `trace.steps` is absent, trace is passed unaltered.

 ##Copyright